freetheinterns/import_doctor/ImportDoctor/README.md

-regex_find_import = ...     # The compiled regular expression for finding lines like 'import A' regex_find_from = ...       # The compiled regular expression for finding like 'from A import B' isolated_groups = []        # A list of modules that will be grouped and sorted separately from other imports
+regex_find_import = ...     # The compiled regular expression for finding lines like 'import A' regex_find_from = ...       # The compiled regular expression for finding like 'from A import B' isolated_groups = []        # A list of modules that will be grouped and sorted separately from other imports remove_overrides = True     # Remove imports that are overridden by name.
 ```